varuns23/DijetLimitCode/README.txt

    statistics.hh
    stats.cc

-   The src/ subdirectory contains some example limit-setting code and the python/ subdirectory contains example scripts that run the code and produce final plots.
+   The src/ subdirectory contains some old limit-setting code and the python/ subdirectory contains scripts that run the code and produce various limit plots.

-   To start developing your own code, you can either starts directly from the stats.cc file or you can start from one of the example files in the src/ subdirectory by copying it to the current directory.
+   To start developing your own code, you can start from the stats.cc file.

-   cp -i src/EXAMPLECODE.cc stats.cc

-3) Compile the code:
+4) Compile the code:

    make

-4) Run the code:
+5) Run the code:

    ./stats MASS BR ResShapeType